jacobm3/vault-install/README.md

 # Base Vault Install on Each Node

-Copy the certificate/key tarball provided by your Hashicorp engineer to `~centos/certs.tgz` on each Vault server node.
+Copy the certificates/key tarball provided by your Hashicorp engineer to `~centos/certs.tgz` on each Vault server node.
 This can be generated with easy-rsa and the included `gen-vault-certs.sh` script.
-This will be used by the Vault listener and when nodes join the cluster.
+This will be used by the Vault listeners and in the challenge/response when nodes join the cluster.

     $ cd ~centos
-    $ tar zxvf certs.tgz
+    $ tar ztf certs.tgz
     ca.crt
     vault.crt
     vault.key